SamWell Institute for Pain Management

 Pain Management Specialist located in Colonia, NJ, Livingston, NJ & Englewood, NJ

 If you experience chronic tingling, weakness, or numbness in your hand, you may be among the millions of Americans who suffer from carpal tunnel syndrome.
 While not life-threatening, it can make it much harder to perform everyday tasks.
-Dr. Jay M. Shah at the SamWell Institute for Pain Management in West Orange and Colonia, New Jersey, is an expert at diagnosing and treating carpal tunnel syndrome.
+Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, Livingston, and Englewood, New Jersey, is an expert at diagnosing and treating carpal tunnel syndrome.
 Call or go online today to schedule your appointment and get the relief that you need.

 The median nerve, which controls feeling in the thumb as well as the movement of all fingers except the pinky, runs the length of the arm and ends in the hand.
 When this nerve passes through the wrist, it travels through an opening called the carpal tunnel.
 This tunnel can narrow due to swelling, causing the common symptoms of carpal tunnel syndrome.

 What are the symptoms of carpal tunnel syndrome?

 Initially, you may notice that you wake up with numbness in your hands.
 It is possible for this numbness to radiate up your arm to your shoulder.
 Also, you can experience, burning, tingling, or numbness in your thumb, the palm of your hand, index finger, and middle finger.
 As the carpal tunnel syndrome progresses, you may lose grip strength in your hand, as well as coordination.
 Early treatment is important to have the best chance for improvement.

 While many people get carpal tunnel syndrome without any known cause, certain risk factors can make it more likely to occur.
 People that often perform repetitive motions are more likely to develop carpal tunnel syndrome.
 This is often due to professions that demand repetitive movements, such as:

 - Hair Stylist